1944 Amphibious Military DUKW by GMCAsking$94,000

 - W=Twin rear wheel axles

 The average GI simply referred to the vehicle as the “Duck”.
 The pilot model was so successful that it was immediately put into production after testing.
 On land the DUKW used its normal six-wheel drive, but in the water, it was propelled by a propeller and steered by a rudder.
 The wheels and propeller could operate together for smoothly entering and exiting water.
 DUKWs participated in all major US amphibious operations from March 1943 until the end of World War II.
-The cargo compartment could accommodate 25 soldiers and their equipment or 5,000 pounds of supplies.
+The cargo compartment could accommodate 25 troops and their equipment or 5,000 pounds of supplies.
 Lend- Lease DUKWs were also provided to the British and Soviets.
 Over 21,000 DUKWs had been manufactured by late 1945

 Located in Fenton, Michigan.